telosnetwork/tips/BPMinReq.md

 b.
 Candidate Website URL

 c.
 Candidate country of registration for registered entity or residence of primary owner if not a registered entity as 2-letter ISO country coded.

+d.
 Candidate server location(s)

 i.
 Location name